 - 1. The party against whom a default judgment has been entered may file a written request with the court to have the default judgment vacated or set aside.
 Such a request must be filed with the court within one year of the date the judgment was entered.
 If the request is properly filed, the judge will hold a hearing where the parties must appear.
 The party requesting the judgment be overturned must show "good cause" for vacating the default judgment.
 If the judge vacates the judgment, the case will be reset for a new trial on the original claim. - 2.
 If the one year period has expired, the party seeking to set aside judgment must file an action to reverse the original judgment by following the guidelines of Trial Rule 60(B) of the Indiana Rules of Trial Procedure.
 This would be best accomplished with the help of an attorney.
-There are no standard forms available in the Self Help Legal Center or the Clerk's and Courts' websites for this procedure.
+There are no standard forms available at the Clerk's Office for this procedure.